15 April 2026 · 3 min read

 If you are researching a family name that was common in a particular region, the regional pages on FindMyLegacy let you browse all unclaimed estates from that area.
 A match on surname and region does not prove a family connection — you will still need documentary evidence tracing your relationship — but it is a useful starting point for narrowing your research.

 Under the rules of intestacy, claims can be made up to 30 years after the date of death.
 If you believe you may be a blood relative of someone on the list, it is worth searching now rather than waiting.
+You might also find it useful to look at which surnames appear most frequently on the list — common surnames like Smith or Jones may mean more competition from other claimants, while rarer names can represent a clearer opportunity.

 Browse unclaimed estates by region or search by surname for free.